KEY TAKE OUTS

 The primary issue in the proceedings was whether the travel agency, as a corporation, had the capacity to sue the woman in defamation.
-Under the Defamation Act 2005 (NSW) (“the Act”), a company cannot sue in defamation, unless they are an “excluded corporation” which includes companies that employ fewer than 10 employees.
+Under the Defamation Act 2005 (NSW) (“the Act”), a company cannot sue for defamation, unless they are an “excluded corporation” which includes companies that employ fewer than 10 employees.

 The travel agency argued that it employed only 5 or 6 employees.
 However, the Court found that argument was not persuasive due to a partnership the travel agency had with a call centre in India.